-Changes in the thermal properties of the spacecraft with time are causing us to impose new restrictions in the solar pitch angle (i.e., angle between the viewing direction and the direction to the Sun, see Figure 3.4) that can be observed.
+Changes in the thermal properties of the spacecraft with time require us to impose restrictions in the solar pitch angles (i.e., angles between viewing directions and the direction to the Sun; see Figure 3.4) at which observations can be obtained.
 These restrictions are evolving with time; observers are urged to consult the CXC web pages for updates.
-The pitch restrictions are of five kinds:
+The pitch restrictions are of several kinds:

-1. The EPHIN detector is subject to degraded performance at elevated temperatures that affect its use in safing the science instruments from high levels of particle radiation.
-During long observations at pitch angles of between approximately 60 and 135 degrees the EPHIN can possibly reach temperatures that may result in anomalous performance.
-If this isn't complicated enough, the exact performance depends on the near term thermal history.
-The CXC has developed a model to predict EPHIN temperature as a function of time and pitch angle to aid in Mission Planning.
+1. The Electron Proton Helium Instrument (EPHIN, section 2.5) detector, used in safing the science instruments from high levels of particle radiation, suffers degraded performance at elevated temperatures.
+During long observations at pitch angles of between approximately 60 and 135 degrees the EPHIN, which also acts as a proxy for the temperatures of other spacecraft components affected by -Z side solar heating, can reach temperatures that may result in anomalous performance.
+Exact performance depends on the near term thermal history.
+The CXC has developed a